videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### livestream-stopped

-- when live-stream is stopped in meeting this webhook is fired with following payload
+- When live-stream is stopped in meeting this webhook is fired with following payload

 #### Example